sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 </html>
 ```

-> For a production web site, you might want to combine `continental.css` with your site's other style sheets to minimize the number of network requests the browser has to make.
+> For a production web site, you might want to combine `continental.css` with your site's other stylesheets to minimize the number of network requests the browser has to make.

 ### Step 2: Display One Country